 The Apostle Peter wrote: I beseech you as strangers and pilgrims, abstain from fleshly lusts, which war against the soul (1 Peter 2:11).
-The internet can be a healthy device; unhealthy as well if one gets taken into captivity with its ungodly influence.
+The internet can be a healthy device; or unhealthy if one gets taken into captivity with its ungodly influence.

 The availability of the internet had become increasingly more dominant in many lands; with consumption at a rapid increase.
 Handheld devices that feeds millions, in many nations, can be toxic and addictive to the user.